-The 2017 Brisbane International Film Festival (BIFF) will be kicking off next month, and to get cinephiles prepared program co-directors Maxine Williamson and Richard Sowada have recently announced the full program, giving expected audiences a taste of what’s to come.
+The 2017 Brisbane International Film Festival (BIFF) will be kicking off next month, and to give cinephiles a taste of what’s to come co-directors Maxine Williamson and Richard Sowada recently revealed the full program.

-Opening the festival on Thursday August 17 at Palace Barracks Cinema is the winner of Canne film festival’s Palme d’Or prize, The Square; a Swedish satirical drama about a museum curator who hires a public relations company to advertise an overly pretentious art installation, while the closing night on Sunday September 3 will see home-grown documentary The Go-Betweens: Right Now, grace the Palace Centro screen for a spectacular finale which pays homage to Brisbane artistry.
+Opening the festival on Thursday August 17 at Palace Barracks Cinema is the winner of Canne film festival’s Palme d’Or prize, The Square; a Swedish satirical drama about a museum curator who hires a public relations company to advertise an overly pretentious art installation.
+The closing night, on Sunday September 3 will then see home-grown documentary The Go-Betweens: Right Now, grace the Palace Centro screen for a spectacular finale which pays homage to Brisbane artistry.

 The 23rd Brisbane International Film Festival, running from August 17 to September 4, will include five showcases and galas which feature six films fast-tracked from the screens of Cannes Film Festival, alongside six international award-winning films and two world premieres.

 The BIFF Centrepiece Gala and Retrospective will feature acclaimed Golden Globe Winner and Academy Award nominated Andrey Zvyagintsev as the main focal point, giving cinema lovers a chance to delve into the Russian director’s acclaimed body of work.
 Works of Zvyagintsev to be showcased include Loveless, Return, The Banishment, Elena, and Leviathan.

 The BIFF’s Showcases event series will then exhibit some of the world’s best contemporary feature films from Hungary, Vietnam, France and Iran.